 Wasps' results have fallen just short of their performances this season.

-The opening-day defeat by Harlequins, at the Twickenham double-header, would have been a victory had Goode's last-minute penalty not come back off a post.
+at the Twickenham double-header, would have been a victory had Goode's last-minute penalty not come back off a post.

 It was indicative of the narrow margins that Young's men have been at the mercy of.